-This award is given to a literary autobiography of excellence, written by an author of British nationality and published during the preceding year, for which it is felt that J.R.
+This award is given to a literary autobiography of excellence, for which it is felt that J.R.
 Ackerley would have expressed enthusiasm.

 This prize was first awarded in 1982.
 Following the death of Joe Randolph Ackerley (1896 – 1967), author and long-time literary editor of The Listener magazine, his sister Nancy endowed a literary prize in his memory.
 Ackerley’s posthumous royalties continue to provide capital for this award.